seyedali14/audible-artifact-asplos24/README.md

 ## Software Requirements

 - Tested environments: macOS Sonoma 14.2, CentOS 7.9.2009, and Ubuntu 18.04 LTS.
 It may work on other Linux distributions but has not been tested.
-- Compatible with Python 3.6 and 3.9.
+- Compatible with Python 3.x, and tested with 3.6 and 3.9.
 - Installation of Python modules listed in `requirements.txt` is necessary:
   ```bash
   pip install -r requirements.txt